 Throttle sighed again - and stopped with a frown.
 He'd felt the touch of his own breath on more than just his chest.
 Frowning harder, he wiggled in his shackles for a moment and came to the unpleasant conclusion that air was touching places it shouldn't.
 "Stupid question time: am I standing here naked?"

 "Yup.
 So am I. Don't look, please."

 A light suddenly dawned.
 Throttle wiggled his nose a moment, then let out another sigh.
 "Well, that explains it," he said dryly, referring to the absence of the familiar weight on his face.
 "Fill me in; where are we?"

 "Dunno," said Mod quietly.
 "It's hard to see in here, wherever it is; the light is really weird.
 It's not bright, but it's makin' me squint.
 Everything looks foggy, like the place is filled with smoke, but it's not."

-"Not a whole heck of a lot.
+"Not much.
 Looks like some tables.
 Some odd tubes in the walls.
 There are some wires, some glass container, some computer hardware..."